 right up there on our list of priorities!

-We will never include additional packaging or plastics if they are not necessary and we meet as a team regularly to brainstorm ideas to keep making our packaging more sustainable and our aim is to be plastic free by 2023 and we think this is achievable given the new products and technologies that are emerging!
+We will never include additional packaging or plastics if they are not necessary and we meet as a team regularly to brainstorm ideas to keep making our packaging more sustainable and our aim is to be plastic free and this is looking potentially more achievable given the new products and technologies that are emerging.

 If you have any specific questions we're more than happy to discuss the details of each individual decision we've made around the make up of our packaging.